|

 with another dog it may get into a fight with

-it.
+it, especially if they are the same sex.
 This is perfectly normal for a pit bull.
 It

 is what they were bred to do.
 The pit may not